 The Board has carefully reviewed the record in this proceeding.
 The parties' filings have largely relied on previous auctions and on the Joint EDC Proposal as the baseline for proposing specific modifications and/or additions.
-This Order will summarize the main features of the Joint EDC Proposal because it forms the basis of much of the discussion in this Order, and because, with the modifications described below, it is the basis for the BGS procurement process that the Board will approve through this Order.
-The Board will not separately summarize each party's position in similar detail, but has carefully reviewed each party's proposals and/or positions in reviewing the record in this matter and rendering this decision.
+This Order summarizes the main features of the Joint EDC Proposal because it forms the basis of much of the discussion in this Order, and because with the modifications described below, it is the basis for the BGS procurement process that the Board will approve through this Order.
+Although this Order does not separately summarize each party's position in detail, the Board has carefully reviewed each party's proposals and positions before rendering this decision.